 For China and Taiwan, it does not matter if your course is online or in class.
 Online classes are much cheaper and acceptable.
 While you won’t gain any practical experience, understanding the theories of teaching English as a foreign language is essential.
 The local government offices in most provinces of China do require this course, but not all and the government of Taiwan does not require it.
 However, many schools in both countries do.
 We require a 120 hour TEFL for all positions for two reasons: first, it opens up more options; second, you will be glad you took it once you are in the classroom.
 Many of our teachers who did not take this course before we required it reported problems that would have been easily solved with some basic TEFL knowledge.
 Teaching in a foreign classroom is different from teaching at home, so we even recommend certified teachers take a 120 hour online TEFL course.

-Our teachers can get 10% off a 120 online TEFL-please click here for details.
+Our teachers can get 10% off a 120 online TEFL-please see our TEFL page for details.

 Some experience with children (or adults)